15-Year-Old Marine Youngest American Killed in Vietnam War

 “PFC Dan Bullock, You began the age of a child, but had to become a man very quickly.
 May God’s Grace be with you.
 Thank you for your sacrifice at such a young age.
 You will never be forgotten.” – Cathy Moore

 U.S. Marine Corps Pfc.
 Dan Bullock is a name everyone should know, but many do not.
-The teen was just 15 years old when he was killed in action in the Quang Nam province of South Vietnam in 1969, making him the youngest American casualty of the Vietnam War.
-He enlisted after he doctored his birth certificate to join the U.S. Marines Corps.
+The teen was just 15 years old when he was killed in action in the Quang Nam province of Vietnam on June 7, 1969, making him the youngest American casualty of the Vietnam War.
+He had doctored his birth certificate to join the U.S. Marines Corps.

 When you visit the Wall of Faces page for Dan Bullock, you will scroll through dozens of remembrances.
 Strangers, veterans, and loved ones have left heartfelt stories and messages of thanks in honor of a young man who lost his life too soon.